dmccuk/ansible_ELK/README.md

 ![Alt text](elk1.png?raw=true)

-# ansible Playbook & Role for ELK Stack deployment
+# Ansible Playbook & Role for ELK Stack deployment

 This repo containts everything you need to get started with ELK Stack + beats using ansible to deploy the code on your server.